 When it comes to healthcare marketing, the most valuable brand asset to have is expert, scientific information from key opinion leaders in specialized fields.
 With a great KOL, a company can position itself as an expert and thought leader and draw in physicians seeking the latest information on their specialty.

-Be sure to ask your speakers to share news of the event over social media, which can help drive registrations and encourage physicians to attend.
+Be sure to ask your speakers to share news of the event on their social media platforms, which can help drive registrations and encourage physicians to attend.

 2. Digital Symposiums and Congresses

 The healthcare industry is no stranger to symposiums.
 But 2020 changed the nature of large, in-person gatherings in remote locales.
-In fact, those physical gatherings were largely canceled across the globe.
+In fact, due to the pandemic, most physical gatherings were largely canceled across the globe.

 Still, 2020 didn’t put an end to symposiums and congresses.
 Instead, HCP marketing went digital.
-Webinars, digital experiences and virtual events in general became a core part of any pharma brand’s marketing strategy.
-These digital tools also gave any enterprising pharmaceutical company an opportunity to run their big events online.
+Webinars, digital experiences and virtual events in general became a core part of any pharmaceutical brand’s marketing strategy.
+These digital tools also gave any enterprising pharmaceutical company an opportunity to run their big events online, massively saving costs.

 There are a few benefits to this digital-first strategy.
 Brands can target more HCPs across more regions, provide more healthcare professionals with more on-demand marketing materials and do so both safely and on the HCP’s time.

 As a final note, symposiums provide brands with great informative content.
 If you do run an in-person event, take the time to record sessions and break them into on-demand webinars.
-With a digital, on-demand symposium in hand, you can enable participants (both those who attended and those who missed the event) to watch later and drive eyeballs well after the event is over.
+With a digital, on-demand symposium in hand, you can enable participants (both those who attended and those who missed the event) to watch later and maximizse your viewership, well after the event is over.

 3. Product Launches

-Speed to market is one of the biggest challenges in a healthcare product launch.
+Marketing at speed is one of the biggest challenges in a healthcare product launch.
 But a lot of pharma marketing material is passive — like product brochures and portfolios.
-Webinars and virtual events change this dynamic with high-production, interactive environments that capture audience attention for 20-30 minutes, even an hour.
+Webinars and virtual events change this dynamic with high-production value, interactive environments that capture audience attention for 20-30 minutes or more.

-During this captive time, educate them at a deeper level about your new treatment and showcase your product videos and internal experts.
-Use webinar analytics to discover who amongst your target audience is the most interested based on their engagement during the presentation.
-You can also include a “contact us” form in your webinar for interested physicians to raise their hand and instantly request a meeting with a sales rep.
+During this captive time, educate your audience at a deeper level about your new treatment and showcase your product videos and internal experts.
+Use webinar analytics to discover who amongst your target audience is the most interested based on their active engagement during the presentation.
+You can also include a “contact us” form in your webinar for interested physicians to raise their hand and instantly request a meeting with a sales representative.

 4. Peer-to-Peer Education and Networking

-HCPs are people persons.
+HCPs love to engage with people.
 They want to learn from peers and other subject matter experts in their field.
 But pandemic-related lockdowns — in addition to simple issues with travel and budget — have limited HCP engagement opportunities.

 But there is a way to overcome typical peer-to-peer hurdles: host virtual events that are built for them.
 By creating a digital environment built to educate and facilitate networking, a brand can easily cultivate P2P education, provide related content to download and use group chat to collect data on these conversations.

-Launching into a breakout room from a virtual environment is a useful tactic for sales reps as well.
-That’s because, if an HCP has questions during a presentation or event, a rep can open a direct 1:1 channel — over both video and audio — and answer any questions that participants may have.
+Launching into a breakout room from a virtual environment is a useful tactic for sales representatives as well.
+That’s because, if an HCP has questions during a presentation or event, a rep can open a direct 1:1 channel — over both video and audio — and directly answer any questions that participants may have in real time.

 5. Sales Training